nazmulkazi/dataset_automated_medical_transcription/README.md

 | <code>sourceId</code> | Index of the source sentence in the transcript.
 This property is zero-indexed. |
 | <code>formalText</code> | Modified version of the sentence as it is used in the case note. |

-**NOTE:** If a sentnce is used in multiple casenote categories, a record will appear for each use. `"sourceId":"n"` refers to the sentence whose index is `n` in the whole transcript whereas multiple sentences can belong to the same dialogue turn.
+**NOTE:** If a sentence is used in multiple casenote categories, a record will appear for each use. `"sourceId":"n"` refers to the sentence whose index is `n` in the whole transcript whereas multiple sentences can belong to the same dialogue turn.
 In the following transcript, `"sourceId":"3"` refers to `sentence_d`:

 ```json
 [